Alliance A-1 Argo: Operational history

 Because of the difficult economic climate then existing, only 20 A-1 Argos were completed.
 Alliance Aircraft then went into bankruptcy in 1930, being reformed briefly as the Warrior Aeronautical Corporation before that organization also foundered later the same year.

 Several Argo biplanes continued in operation by private owners until curtailment of civil flying in the USA in 1941.
 Two aircraft survived in mid-2009 of which, NC2M (N2M) was rebuilt to airworthy condition by Greg Herrick's Golden Wings Air Museum.

 The Ohio History Connection displays a static A-1 Argo on the plaza level of the Ohio History Center.
-This particular aircraft was constructed in August 1929 by the Alliance Aircraft Corporation of Alliance, Ohio.
+This particular aircraft was constructed in August 1929.